awslabs/aws-encryption-sdk-specification/framework/caching-cmm.md

 If a cache entry is not found or the cache entry is expired, the caching CMM MUST then attempt to obtain the encryption materials by making a call to the underlying CMM's [Get Encryption Materials](cmm-interface.md#get-encryption-materials).

-If the [algorithm suite](algorithm-suites.md) is present in the encryption materials request, and it does not contain an [Identity KDF](algorithm-suites.md#identity-kdf), the caching CMM MUST add the encryption materials obtained from the underlying CMM into the underlying CMC.
+If the [algorithm suite](algorithm-suites.md) is present in the encryption materials request and does not contain an [Identity KDF](algorithm-suites.md#identity-kdf), or if the algorithm suite is not present, then the caching CMM MUST add the encryption materials obtained from the underlying CMM into the underlying CMC.

 If the [algorithm suite](algorithm-suites.md) is present in the encryption materials request, and it contains an Identity KDF,